 - Address questions of ownership for assets acquired during the marriage.

-- Provide for a spouse who foregoes work to care for children, ailing family members, or to run the household.
+- Provide for a spouse who foregoes work to care for children and ailing family members or to run the household.

 - Set a budgetary plan for future finances and retirement.